mcd-cs/CS-Startup/README.md

 > **Simon deployed:** Added the Simon game from the CS Github repo <br>
 > **Websocket and Database:** To be added.
 The Javascript will be able to create save files for users based on logs of their in-game decisions.
 These logs will also trigger websocket to broadcast their statistics! <br>

+## 6/8/2023:
+> **Project Roadmap:** I've fallen behind quite a bit, so I've updated the login page with a list of stuff I need to do.

 **MORE TO BE ADDED SOON...**